 Eye Exams

-In addition to assessing your visual acuity, an assessment of how well your eyes focus, move and work together will be conducted.
-Dr Thobani will then use a variety of microscopes, lenses, and digital technology to evaluate the health of all the structures of the eye and the surrounding tissue, which can detect unknown eye and systemic disease.
+At Eye Care By Design, we have invested in state-of-the-art equipment so you can feel confident that your eye health is in capable hands.
+In addition to assessing your visual acuity, an assessment of how well your eyes focus, move, and work together will be conducted.
+Dr. Thobani will then use a variety of microscopes, lenses, and digital technology to evaluate the health of all the structures of the eye and the surrounding tissue, which can detect unknown eye and systemic diseases.

 How Often Should I Have an Eye Exam?